IDinsight/ask-a-question/docs/components/voice-service/index.md

 # Voice Service

 The Voice Service component provides voice interaction capabilities within the AAQ system.
-It supports both speech recognition (ASR) and text-to-speech (TTS) functionalities through two primary methods:
+It supports both speech recognition (STT) and text-to-speech (TTS) functionalities through two primary methods:

-1. **In-House Models:** Utilize in-house, dockerized models for ASR and TTS to process speech data locally.
+1. **In-House Models:** Utilize in-house, dockerized models for STT and TTS to process speech data locally.
 2. **External APIs:** Integrate with Google Cloud's Speech-to-Text and Text-to-Speech APIs for enhanced flexibility and accuracy.

 This documentation will guide you through setting up, configuring, and using the Voice Service in various scenarios.

 ---
-**Note**

-To use the external speech APIs (Google Cloud's Speech-to-Text and Text-to-Speech), you will need to set up a Google Cloud account and obtain the necessary credentials file to authenticate with Google Cloud.
-This is essential for accessing and using their services.
-Alternatively, you can use the in-house models if you prefer not to integrate with external APIs.
+??? note "To use the speech service for manual setup and testing, you must have `ffmpeg` installed on your system."
+    for [MacOs](https://phoenixnap.com/kb/ffmpeg-mac) follow this guide.

+    for [Windows](https://phoenixnap.com/kb/ffmpeg-windows) follow this guide.

+    for [Linux](https://phoenixnap.com/kb/install-ffmpeg-ubuntu) follow this guide.

+    Ensure `ffmpeg` is properly installed and accessible in your system's path.

+??? note "Using a Combination of Internal and External Models"
+    You have the flexibility to use both internal and external models simultaneously.
+Set the environment variables accordingly.
+If one of the environment variables is not set, the system will automatically default to the external model.
+For information on configuring and using external models, refer to our [External Apis](./external-apis.md) and [In-house Models](./in-house-models.md) guide.

 ---